 Fencing Age 9 & up

-The sport of fencing is suitable for all ages and is taught by Takashi Iwasawa, a fouryear varsity fencer at Harvard University.
+The sport of fencing is suitable for all ages.
 Class will utilize dry equipment; style is foil fencing.
 Equipment is provided.

 Click here for the current class listing.